robelseyoum/online_shop/README.md

 PHP Shopping Cart with PayPal, OOP & MVC
 Without using framework.

-It is build with PHP based shopping cart that uses object oriented techniques and follows the Model View Controller pattern.
+Build with PHP based shopping cart and by using object oriented techniques and follows the Model View Controller pattern.